 Google’s advice to digital publishers to overcome ad blindness is by blending, contrasting and complementing ad colors:

-It’s much more powerful to do those tests AND test ad locations and sizes in combination.
-But, for those of us who are busy – this all sounds like a lot of work.
-The main reason most people / businesses don’t keep going with testing is that it is a super-laborious process if you’re doing it manually.
+It’s much more powerful to do test ad blindness, ad locations, and sizes in combination.
+But, most publishers are busy, and this process can be tedious.
+The main reason most publishers don’t continue ad testing is that it is an arduous process if you’re doing it manually.

 Many do more harm than good with their tests because they don’t understand the long-term effects of implementing the results.

-Some articles are inevitably going to be more engaging than others – having the ‘right’ ad combinations or ad locations on the page will enhance the user’s experience of that article AND boost ad earnings.
-Which writer on your team produces the highest yielding articles?
-That’s something that’s important to know.
+Some articles are inevitably going to be more engaging than others, but having the right ad combinations on the page will enhance the user’s experience of that article and boost earnings.
+Ad location is not the only element to increasing your site’s engagement and earnings, though.